 Completion of the following 90 credit hours of pre-requisite coursework with a grade of C or better in each course: (The biology, anatomy and physiology, chemistry and physics/applied kinesiology courses must be taken within the last five years and each must include a laboratory component.
 Higher level science courses may be substituted if current.)
 No credit is awarded for prior experiential learning to meet the prerequisite requirements.
 All prerequisite courses must be completed by August preceding the January admission, effective with students entering January 2015.

-Prerequisite Requirements Credit Hours General Biology (or Zoology) 8 Anatomy & Physiology 8 General Chemistry 4 General Physics or Applied Kinesiology 4 English Composition 6 Oral Communication 3 General Psychology 3 Lifespan Psychology (or Human Growth and Development) 3 Abnormal Psychology 3 General Sociology 3 Anthropology 3 Humanities 9 Statistics 3 Medical Terminology 1 Electives 29 Total 90
+Prerequisite Requirements Credit Hours General Biology (or Zoology) 8 Anatomy & Physiology 8 General Chemistry 4 Kinesiology 3 English Composition 6 Oral Communication 3 General Psychology 3 Lifespan Psychology (or Human Growth and Development) 3 Abnormal Psychology 3 General Sociology 3 Anthropology 3 Humanities 9 Statistics 3 Medical Terminology 1 Electives 30 Total 90

 - Course content MUST cover conception to death.
-Two psychology courses may be required to fulfill the across the lifespan requirement at some institutions.
+More than one psychology course may be required to fulfill the across the lifespan requirement at some institutions.

 - Recommended courses to complete the nine credit hours include foreign language (Spanish preferred), philosophy, logic, ethics, literature, and/or fine arts.

-- Recommended courses include: computer/technology skills, kinesiology, education, technical or critical writing, logic, fine and performing arts, language and communication systems, philosophy, and industrial arts or activity-based courses (e.g., woodworking, ceramics, photography).
+- Recommended courses include: computer/technology, kinesiology, education, technical or critical writing, logic, fine and performing arts, language and communication systems, philosophy, and industrial arts or activity-based courses (e.g., woodworking, ceramics, photography).
 No more than four credits in activity-based courses are acceptable.

-Minimum overall grade point average (GPA) of 3.0.
+- Minimum grade point average (GPA) to apply is 3.0.
 A lower GPA may be considered with an exceptional score on the Graduate Record Exam (GRE).
+A minimum score of 3.5 is required on the analytical portion of the GRE.
 If a required course is repeated both grades are used in the GPA calculation for the cumulative GPA.
 The credit hours assigned to the course may be counted only once in fulfilling the required number of hours.

-- Plan for completion of remaining pre-requisite coursework no later than September 1
+- Plan for completion of remaining pre-requisite coursework no later than the application deadline.

 - GRE Scores